dylants/price-finder/README.md

 The current supported sites are listed below.

 - Amazon (support for more than just .com)
-- Google Play
 - Best Buy
   - API support is available, enabled when the `BESTBUY_KEY` environment variable is populated with an API key.
 For more information on how to obtain an API key, refer to the [Best Buy developer documentation](https://developer.bestbuy.com).
-- Sony Playstation
-- GameStop
 - Crutchfield
-- PriceMinister
 - eBags
+- Flipkart
+- GameStop
+- GOG
+- Google Play
+- Infibeam
+- Newegg
 - Nintendo
+- PriceMinister
+- Snapdeal
+- Sony Playstation
 - Steam
-- Newegg
-- Infibeam

 Don't see your site listed?
 Please consider [contributing](#contributing) to the project!